kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ### Updating BucketAccess Secrets

 COSI v1alpha1 specified that if a BucketAccess Secret already exists, then it is assumed that credentials have already been generated, and the Secret is not overridden.
 In practice, this disallows Administrators from rotating credentials internally.
 Because other important bucket connection details are present in the Secret (e.g., endpoints), this also makes it impossible for systems to change hosting locations over time.
 COSI must be able to update the Secret to reflect the OSP's most up-to-date information.

+### IAM authentication type

+COSI v1alpha1 included specifications for supporting two authentication types:
+- KEY: standard key-based authentication
+- IAM: AWS IAM-style authentication tied to Kubernetes ServiceAccounts

+COSI's v1alpha1 spec and implementation did not set any expectations, designs, or implementation in place to manage IAM or ServiceAccounts.
+The selection and configuration were merely passed to drivers to do with as desired.
+The implied expectation was that drivers would be able to create or modify Kubernetes ServiceAccounts, with unclear boundaries and guidelines.
+In COSI v1alpha2, COSI removed authentication options entirely, assuming key-based authentication is the standard.
+This removes a large area of ambiguity from the COSI spec and also removes a potentially-troublesome expectation that COSI drivers have permissions to modify Kubernetes ServiceAccounts.

+Users of the ObjectBucketClaim precursor to COSI only have key-based auth options, and users have not requested ServiceAccount support.
+If this is any prediction for COSI, it is likely to be some time before COSI users ask for ServiceAccount support.
+COSI decided to defer possible designs for this feature to the future, where they can be designed with more clarity and safety.

 ## Production Readiness Review Questionnaire